bcgov/ExchangeLabOps/docs/Journey_of_a_team/Journey.md

 # Expected Timeline

-Not every journey is the same, but given what we have seen to be possible when the right conditions are in place, here is want you can expect from a digital delivery team in the lab:
+Not every journey is the same, but given what we have seen to be possible when the right conditions are in place, here is want you can expect from a digital delivery team in the Lab:
 ___

 >**Within a month**, program areas build a team and align their organizaton to support Agile delivery.